chipsalliance/f4pga-examples/docs/personal-designs.rst

 -------------------------------

-Before you begin building your design, navigate to the directory where you have stored your personal Makefile, HDL, and constraint files:
+Before you begin building your design, navigate to the directory where you have stored your Makefile, HDL, and constraint files:

 .. code-block:: bash
    :name: your-directory